Xopher00/Project_Lambert/research/bibliography.md

 # Bibliography

 The following is the full list of references has been collected during the course of research.
-These papers cut across several specific disciplines of math and computer science that are otherwise unconnected.
-Part of the motivation for this research is identifying learning from, and applying these surprising connections that would otherwise go unnoticed.
+These papers span several disciplines — mathematics, computer science, philosophy — that rarely cite one another.
+The central observation motivating this research is that fuzzy logic, formal concept analysis, associative memory, and modern neural attention mechanisms are all doing similar computations, expressed in different notations and developed by communities unaware of each other.
+This bibliography documents those parallels.

 ## Mathematic foundations

 ### Unified Algebra & Tensor Logic
-Eric Hehner's Unified Algebra system was the original motivation for this research project.
-If logic and arithmetic are fundamentally the same, it should be possible to create an AI that runs on logic itself.
-Pedro Domingos' research on tensor logic was a secondary inspiration.
-His research shows that although typically thought of as separate, symbolic AI (think Datalog) and deep learning neural networks (transformer based architecture) use the same underlying math.
+Eric Hehner's Unified Algebra was the original motivation for this project — it shows that logical reasoning and arithmetic are special cases of the same algebra, not separate things.
+Pedro Domingos reaches a parallel conclusion from a completely different direction: starting from modern AI, he shows that neural networks and symbolic rule-based systems (like Datalog) use the same underlying tensor equations.
+These two threads, one from pure logic and one from machine learning, both point toward the same underlying structure that this project builds on.

 - Hehner, E. C. R. (2004).
 From boolean algebra to unified algebra.
 The Mathematical Intelligencer, 26(2), 3–19.
 DOI: 10.1007/BF02985647.
 - Hehner, E. C. R. (2007, revised 2021).
 Unified algebra.
 International Journal of Mathematical Sciences, 1(1), 20–37.
 Available at: https://www.cs.toronto.edu/~hehner/UA.pdf